 Sky Day Project is suitable for all ages.
 Viewable on any device you can create your own Sky Gallery within the mosaic (gallery sign up) and filter the way the project looks.
 Widely exhibited, we even installation Sky Day Project on the International Space Station!

 Say it like you see it.
 Students respond to art about the environment.

-This idea from John C. who teaches science to high schoolers.
-His students really enjoyed changing gears for a day and talking about art.
+This idea from high school science teacher John C. His students really enjoyed changing gears for a day and talking about art.
 Ask your students to search the web for art that deals with sky, climate change or the environment in some way.
 Then ask them to show a slide of it in class and talk about it for three minutes.
 How do you respond to it?
 No rules!
 And lots of appreciation for whatever they have to say.

 This idea works just as well with old masters as it does with contemporary art.

 Nothing moves us like music.
 So this Sky Day use your talents to celebrate our precious, dynamic sky and the way it connects us all as one global family.

 Calling all community leaders!
 Sky Days and Sky Day weekends are excellent times to hold a beautiful event.
 So bring your community together to talk about the importance climate and sky.
 And be sure to invite your local artists to take part.
 They care too :)